Despite the two-round nature of French elections, Macron's year-old La Republique en Marche party is estimated to win between 415 and 445 seats

 .
 The Socialists, who controlled both the presidency and the parliament for five years until the popularity of Macron predecessor's Francois Hollande, slipped to single digits

-, scored the lowest vote in the party's history -- barely 30 to 40 seats.
+and scored the lowest vote in the party's history, barely 30 to 40 seats.
 Even the far-right National Front of Marine Le Pen is expected to snag 10 to 20 seats by the time the second round of voting ends next Sunday.

-With less than a month in office himself, the way Macron has stood up to Donald Trump and Vladimir Putin, and held his own with Angela Merkel, has endeared him to millions of French voters.
-His quick response to the latest terrorist incident at Notre Dame Cathedral also suggests that he is capable of managing France's most acute problems.
+With less than a month in office himself, the way Macron has stood up to US President Donald Trump and Russian President Vladimir Putin, and held his own with German Chancellor Angela Merkel, has endeared him to millions of French voters.
+His quick response to the latest terrorist incident at Notre Dame Cathedral also suggests he is capable of managing France's most acute problems.
 Moreover, the election seems to mark a true generational shift in France with more than 800 candidates

 for the National Assembly under 30 years old.